tclv/SBD-Lab2/doc/manual.md

 As a starting point you can make a good analysis of the application.
 Figure out what kind of of I/O is happening (e.g. how much MB’s does each machine have to download) versus the amount of compute time that is happening.
 You can try and find the optimal machine for this in a performance per dollar sense.

-Last a word of advice.
-Be careful not to overspend your credits.
+A word of advice: Be careful not to overspend your credits!
 It is your responsibility to ensure you are not blowing all your credits straight away.
 How much data do you need to process to get a reasonable indication of the performance on the entire dataset?
-Can you make meaningful prediction from working with smaller sample sizes.
+Can you make meaningful prediction from working with smaller sample sizes?
 Try and extrapolate this to the entire dataset.

 Presentation
 ============

 Each group will have a short presentation where they present their proposed improvements, and how they panned out.
 This is not graded, but rather an informal session to see what your fellow students tried, and how that worked out.
-Prepare 1-2 slides per improvement, containing the aforementioned three points.
-The date and location of this session will be announced later in the course.
+Prepare 1-2 slides per improvement you implemented, containing the aforementioned three points.
+The date and location of this session will be announced later.

 [1] An experienced Python developer will wonder why we are not using the more idiomatic approach using a `requirements.txt` together with `pip`.
 This is due to EC2’s bootstrapping mechanism being somewhat more straightforward to use with a simple Bash script.